metlinskyi/web-forms/README.md

 ```

 Different culture pages.
-When the route handler does not find a specific culture page, then system to get a common page.
+When the route handler does not find a specific culture page, then system will get a common page.

 ```
 .